Fredrick Brennan: Post-8chan

 After Watkins refused to take down 8chan in 2019, Brennan directed a number of tweets at him and the message board, calling Watkins "senile" and the site moderators "incompetent".
 Watkins responded by filing a lawsuit against Brennan, alleging Brennan had violated the Philippine Cybercrime Prevention Act of 2012, which makes "cyberlibel" a criminal offense that can be punished with prison time.
-Brennan has said that Watkins filed the suit to try to intimidate and punish him.
+Brennan said that Watkins filed the suit to try to intimidate and punish him.

 On February 26, 2020, a Philippines court issued an arrest warrant for Brennan based on the complaint.
-Brennan has said that because of his medical condition and the notoriously poor conditions in the Bureau of Immigration Bicutan Detention Center, arrest by the Philippine authorities would likely result in his death.
+Brennan said that because of his medical condition and the notoriously poor conditions in the Bureau of Immigration Bicutan Detention Center, an arrest by the Philippine authorities would likely result in his death.
 Brennan fled the Philippines hours before the warrant was issued, taking a different flight to avoid authorities who were looking for him at the airport.
 He fought the warrant from the United States.

 In March 2020, the court suspended the case pending the outcome of an appeal by Brennan to the Philippines Department of Justice.
 Brennan initially took up residence in Van Nuys, California, in exile from the Philippines, before moving back with family on the East Coast, in late November 2020.

 Opposition to QAnon

 Brennan also became a prominent opponent of QAnon, a conspiracy theory and political movement that originated in the far-right political sphere in 2017.
-Brennan is a central figure in researching the identity of "Q", the anonymous figure behind imageboard posts that originated the conspiracy theory, who claims to be a high level government official with Q clearance and who purports to have access to classified information involving the Trump administration and its opponents in the United States.
+He was a central figure in researching the identity of "Q", the anonymous figure behind imageboard posts that originated the conspiracy theory, who claims to be a high level government official with Q clearance and who purports to have access to classified information involving the Trump administration and its opponents in the United States.
 Q began posting on the 4chan imageboard in October 2017 but later moved to 8chan.
-Brennan believes that Jim and Ron Watkins have controlled the Q account since late 2017 or early 2018, which is when Brennan believes Ron Watkins used his access as the owner and operator of 8chan to seize the account from its original operator.
+Brennan believed that Jim and Ron Watkins have controlled the Q account since late 2017 or early 2018, which is when Brennan believed Ron Watkins used his access as the owner and operator of 8chan to seize the account from its original operator.
 Numerous journalists and conspiracy theory researchers have agreed with Brennan's assertion that the Watkinses are working with Q, know Q's identity, or control the Q account.
 In September 2020, Brennan refined his theory by positing that the original "Q" was a South African conspiracy theorist named Paul Furber and that Ron Watkins used his login privileges as 8chan's administrator to seize the Q account away from Furber.
 In early 2022, analyses conducted by two independent forensic linguistics teams supported Brennan's theory by identifying Paul Furber and Ron Watkins as the authors of the Q posts.

 In October 2020, Brennan's research revealed that QMap, a popular website disseminating Q posts, was owned by Jim Watkins.
 The website was shut down shortly after.